Mimicoctopus1/server/README.md

 * Use tab for indentation.
 Tab is the length of two spaces.

 # Changelog
+28/20/2024: Added support for buzzers!
+Just go to localhost:8080/buzz.
+Partial support added for admins, at localhost:8080/buzz/admin.
+Admins will be identical to the regular buzzers, so don't even bother.

 16/10/2024: Removed practically every single semicolon in JavaScript because it is easier to code now